nikbearbrown/Cat_Connection/README.md

    - **Research & Resources for “AdBot”**:
      - Insights on which keywords most effectively attract adopters.
      - Best practices in Google Ads campaigns for shelters and rescue organizations.
+     - Pet adoption decisions are influenced by several factors including the animal's appearance, breed, age, and compatibility with the adopter's lifestyle.
+For instance, appearance and perceived trainability play crucial roles in the decision-making process.
+Notably, the source of the pet (shelters vs. breeders) can also affect adoption choices due to perceived behavioral and health expectations.

 2. **Animal Personality & Adoption Decisions**
    - **Influence on Adoption**: